swcarpentry/shell-novice/index.md

 Use of the shell is fundamental to to a wide range of advanced computing tasks, including high-performance computing.
-These lessons will introduce you to this poweful new tool.
+These lessons will introduce you to this powerful new tool.

 > ## Prerequisites
 >